BurendoUK/burendo-aws-labs/wordpress-via-iac/README.md

 ## Create the WordPress infrastructure

 Read more about the resources required to create a WordPress in the [wordpress-infra-creation.md](wordpress-infra-creation.md) file.

+## Deploy

+Use the quick reference commands to plan / apply your infrastructure creation as you go - or only once you've finished.
+Terraform will highlight any issues it finds.

 # Quick Reference
     terraform apply     - Applies the terraform configuration against your environment (destructive)